hmrc/simple-reactivemongo/README.md

 Extend [ResponsiveRepository](https://github.com/hmrc/simple-reactivemongo/blob/master/src/main/scala/uk/gov/hmrc/mongo/ReactiveRepository.scala) which will provide you with some commonly used functionality.

-If the repository requires any indexes override ensureIndexes() and add them to this method.
+If the repository requires any indexes override ```indexes: Seq[Index]``` to provide a sequence of indexes that will be applied.
+Any errors will be logged should they fail.

 If you prefer to drop the underscore for the 'id' field in the domain case class then wrap the domain formats in `ReactiveMongoFormats.mongoEntity`